Search by Keyword

 STATES WITH STUN DEVICE ARE RESTRICTIONS:

 STATE WITH RESTRICTIONS:

 DISTRICT OF COLUMBIA: Illegal District of Columbia Law.
 DC Code Ann.
 Title 6, Chapter 23.
 Firearms Control.
 Subchapter I. General Provisions 6-2302.
-(7) "Destructive device" means: (B) "Any device by whatever name known which will, or is designed, or may be readily converted or restored, to expel a projectile by the action of an explosive or other propellant through a smooth bore barrel, except a shotgun."
+(7) "Destructive device" means: (B) "Any device by whatever name known which will, or is designed, or may be readily converted or restored, to expel a projectile by the action of explosive or other propellants through a smooth bore barrel, except a shotgun."
 (D) Any device designed or redesigned, made or remade, or readily converted or restored, and intended to stun or disable a person by means of electric shock.